 Assigning accountability is important for running an effective team.
 It can make the difference between success and failure on an important project.

-The main reason why assigning DRIs is a good practice to get into is because it cuts down on ambiguity and deferred responsibility, which is a psychological phenomenon where people are more likely to take responsibility when other people are present.
+Assigning DRIs is a good practice is because it cuts down on ambiguity and deferred responsibility, which is a psychological phenomenon where people are less likely to take responsibility when other people are present.
 The larger the group, the more likely people are to defer ownership.

 Think about when a mass email gets sent out.
 Who is supposed to respond?
 Most likely you’ll ignore the email, thinking someone else will respond.
 But what if no one else does because everyone else is thinking the same exact thing as you?
 That’s deferred responsibility in action.